remygatins/BlackSeaBass_project/lab_notebook/20201120_DNAextracts_freezerlocation.md

 **Black Seabass DNA extractions Thais April 2020 BOX 1**
   - contains samples extracted on 14-15 April 2020 and 28-29 April 2020;
-  - vials in this box are labelled 1-43 (corresponding to the Extraction tube ID in Tables 1 and 2 in notebook entry "2020-BSB-DNA-extraction_summary.md" https://github.com/thais-neu/BlackSeaBass_project/blob/master/lab_notebook/2020-BSB-DNA-extraction_summary.md).
+  - vials in this box are labelled 1-40 (corresponding to the Extraction tube ID in Tables 1 and 2 in notebook entry "2020-BSB-DNA-extraction_summary.md" https://github.com/thais-neu/BlackSeaBass_project/blob/master/lab_notebook/2020-BSB-DNA-extraction_summary.md).
   - there are 2 tubes per sample/tube ID, corresponding to 2 DNA elutions:
     - first elution = 30uL
     - second elution = 70uL

 **Black Seabass DNA extractions Thais May 2020 BOX 2**
   - contains samples extracted on 19-20 May 2020
-  - vials in this box are labelled 44-63 (corresponding to the Extraction tube ID in Tables 1 and 2 in notebook entry "2020-BSB-DNA-extraction_summary.md" https://github.com/thais-neu/BlackSeaBass_project/blob/master/lab_notebook/2020-BSB-DNA-extraction_summary.md).
+  - vials in this box are labelled 41-63 (corresponding to the Extraction tube ID in Tables 1 and 2 in notebook entry "2020-BSB-DNA-extraction_summary.md" https://github.com/thais-neu/BlackSeaBass_project/blob/master/lab_notebook/2020-BSB-DNA-extraction_summary.md).
-  - there are 3 tubes per sample/tube ID, corresponding to DNA 3 elutions:
+  - there are 3 tubes per sample/tube ID, corresponding to DNA 3 elutions (except vials 41-43, 2 elutions, 30 and 70uL):
     - first elution = 30uL
     - second elution = 70uL
     - third elution = 100uL